cloudbitvps/developers.scalingo.com/markdown/deployments.md

 * `ping` which is sent to keep the connection open and avoid timeout.
 * `new` when a new deployment is triggered this event is sent to notify listeners
-* `log` each time a logline is displayed, it is sent through this kind of event
+* `log` each time a log line is displayed, it is sent through this kind of event
 * `status` the deployment goes through multiple states during its lifetime:

 ```